godofgeeks23/gRPC_demo_app/README.md

 # gRPC Demo App

-A simple Node app to demonstrate gRPC.
+A simple Node app to demonstrate gRPC (Remote Procedure Call).

 ## What is RPC